top of page

 Save Up to 1 Full-Time Employee

 Various new Spine technologies have emerged in recent years, with limited data supporting their utility in a real-world setting.
 Prioritizing the collection of real-world evidence through patient-reported outcomes and evaluating treatment effectiveness is extremely important to surgeons and staff at premier spine centers.
 An efficient and automated tool that can track patient outcomes without putting an excessive burden on the staff has been a critical success factor.
-ACDFs and lumbar fusions were the two highest-volume spine surgeries targeted for the collection of this real-world evidence during a pilot of Manage My Surgery (MMS) at Duke Spine Center.
+ACDFs and lumbar fusions were the two highest-volume spine surgeries targeted for the collection of this real-world evidence during a pilot of CareConvoy at Duke Spine Center.

 Challenges